alfonsof/terraform-aws-examples/code/06-create-s3/README.md

 # Terraform Create S3 example

-This folder contains the create S3 example of a [Terraform](https://www.terraform.io/) file.
+This folder contains the create S3 example of a [Terraform](https://www.terraform.io/) file AWS (Amazon Web Services).

-This Terraform file deploys the creation a of a bucket in Amazon Web Services (AWS) using S3.
+This Terraform file deploys the creation a of a bucket on AWS (Amazon Web Services) using S3.

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
-* You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+* You must have an [AWS (Amazon Web Services) account](http://aws.amazon.com/).

-This code was written for Terraform 0.10.x.
+* This code was written for Terraform 0.10.x.

 ## Using the code